Can I Insure a Car That Is Not In My Name?

 Non-owner car insurance is different from ordinary car insurance.
-It’s like a barebones version of car insurance.
+It’s like a bare-bones version of car insurance.
 Typically, it includes just liability coverage – not collision or comprehensive coverage.
-The policy is designed to protect you from liability – say, if you hit someone while driving someone else’s vehicle or if you collide with another vehicle.
+The policy is designed to protect you from liability if you hit someone while driving someone else’s vehicle or collide with another vehicle.

 In this situation, the vehicle you’re driving still needs its own car insurance coverage.
 As a non-owner, you are personally covered for liability through your non-owner car insurance.
 However, the vehicle may still need its own liability insurance (through the owner), and it may also need collision or comprehensive coverage (although they’re not required in any state).

-You will never be able to add collision and comprehensive coverage to a non-owner car insurance policy.
+You can never add collision and comprehensive coverage to a non-owner car insurance policy.
 Collision coverage covers the cost of repairing your own vehicle after a collision, while comprehensive coverage covers non-accident-related damages like hail damage, theft, vandalism, and fallen tree branches.

 Ask to Get Added to the Vehicle Owner’s Insurance Policy

 If you’re trying to get coverage for a vehicle you do not own, there’s another way: ask to get added to the vehicle owner’s insurance policy.

 Most insurance policies allow you to easily list multiple drivers.
 In fact, most insurance policies require you to list the names of any family members or roommates living at your address who could drive your vehicle.
 You may also be required to list any friends who drive your vehicle frequently.

 If the vehicle already has valid car insurance, you should be able to add yourself to the policy.
 You’re not the primary policyholder, but you should still be covered when driving the vehicle (assuming you have the permission of the vehicle’s owner).